AdventureLouis/Wordpress_Deployment/03_Create EC2 Instance.md

 Under VPC choose the VPC we just created
 <br>
-Under Subnet,choose a private subnet
+Under Subnet,choose a public subnet
 <br>
 Under "Auto-assign public IP" set it to enable
 <br>